 May I fax in my permit applications?

-Yes, in some cases permit applications can be submitted by fax, please contact the Development Services Division at 425-430-7200 to confirm if this is a possibility for your application.
-Also, in some cases, you can apply online see "Can I apply for my permit online" below for more information.
-Fax number 425-430-7231.
+No, please contact the Development Services Division at 425-430-7200 if you have any questions.
+There are some permit types that you can apply for online see "Can I apply for my permit online" below for more information.

 Can I apply for my permit online?

 Yes, for some permits.
 Renton is now offering online permitting as another expansion to the city’s online web-based services.
 Utilizing the website mybuildingpermit.com (a service of the regional e-CityGov Alliance) the online permitting system enables users to apply for and receive a final permit electronically in minutes.
 The service is currently available for mechanical, plumbing, electrical, and low-voltage electrical permits.